andrewthauer/dotfiles/README.md

   - `time-zsh -p` runs `zsh` with the `zprof` module for an execution summary.
     This helps determine areas that are having the largest affect on the startup time.
-- The `time-bash` command will display the excution time for loading a `bash` shell
+- The `time-bash` command will display the execution time for loading a `bash` shell

 ## Inspiration